sim6a/pox-jsonrest/README.md

 POX
 ==============

-POX is a networking software platform written in Python
+POX is a networking software platform written in Python.

 POX started life as an OpenFlow controller, but can now also function as an OpenFlow switch, and can be useful for writing networking software